Ikaris: Marvel 2099

-There is an alternate future version of Ikaris in the Marvel 2099 universe.
-He appears in 2099: Manifest Destiny.
+An alternate future version of Ikaris from the Marvel 2099 universe appears in 2099: Manifest Destiny.

 The Eternal

 Chuck Austen wrote The Eternal, a 2003-2004 Marvel MAX series which showed the arrival of Ikaris' parents on Earth, in this version Ikaeden and Jeska, and his plan for the story involved "going back in time to see Ikaris birth and development on Earth, meet his parents, and then [we] move forward into contemporary time".